YuzhuGao/YuzhuGao.github.io/resume.md

 _Beijing Normal University Student Union Board of Directors_   <br>
 Oversaw the student union activities and adopted policies in the best interest of students.

-`2014-2017`
-- __Class Promoter__ <br>
-Responsible for taking photos and producing videos in class activities.

 `2014-2015`
 - __Minister of the Publicity Department__<br>
 _School of Government Student Union_       <br>
-Managed four departments,including  58 people.
-Got the teacher's approval and won the "Excellent Student Leader".
+Operated WeChat public account, Weibo and other new media platforms to deliver information to students.
+Completed posters, promotional videos, and micro movies to spread creativity throughout the campus.
+Won "Excellent Student Leader".

 `2015`
 - __Team Leader__<br>
 _Anti-Japanese War Veteran Status Quo in Yunnan Province Summer Practice_ <br>
-Accomplished a 9-minute documentary film, Won “Excellent Individual”, won Summer Practice Excellent Achievement
+Recorded interviewes with veterans and accomplished a 9-minute documentary film.
+Won “Excellent Individual” and "Summer Practice Excellent Achievement"

+`2014-2017'
+- __Class Promoter__ <br>
+Responsible for taking photos and producing videos in class activities.

 ***